 A significant contributor to kitchen heat gain is radiation from the appliance and hood surfaces.
 The temperatures of kitchen room surfaces gradually increase which in turn heat up the air in the room.
-This transfer mechanism adds heat to all objects in the room and is offset slightly by convective cooling of room objects at higher air flow rates.
+This transfer mechanism adds heat to all objects in the room and is offset slightly by a washing effect on room objects at higher air flow rates.